-Your Stifel Financial Advisor is paid from these commissions and other types of transaction-related compensation.
-Your Stifel Financial Advisor does not monitor your accounts and is not separately paid for making recommendations to you unless otherwise stated in writing.
+Your Financial Advisor is paid from these commissions.
+Your Financial Advisor is not paid to monitor your accounts or for making recommendations to you.
 If recommendations are available to your account (not all accounts are eligible to receive recommendations), and to assist your Financial Advisor in making recommendations, where available, for investments that meet your needs, it is your responsibility to provide accurate, timely information about your investment experience, investment objectives, liquidity needs, risk tolerance, financial background, time horizon, and current or changing circumstances.

-It is your responsibility to monitor your account (and its investments) - you need to review your trade confirmations and monthly statements for inaccuracies and to promptly notify Stifel management of any concerns or questions that you have.
+It is your responsibility to monitor your account - you need to review your trade confirmations and monthly statements for inaccuracies and to promptly notify Stifel management of any concerns or questions that you have.
 If you are concerned about the performance of your investments, you should promptly notify your Financial Advisor and consider whether making changes to your portfolio is warranted.
-Likewise, if your circumstances change, for example, as you get older or your financial conditions change, you should review your investments with your Financial Advisor and consider making appropriate changes.
-Stifel does not provide legal or tax advice, so you should also consider engaging the services of a professional estate planner, lawyer, and/or tax adv.
+Likewise, if your circumstances change, for example, as you get older or your financial conditions change, you should review your portfolio with your Financial Advisor and consider making appropriate changes.
+Stifel does not provide legal or tax advice, so you should also consider engaging the services of a professional estate planner, lawyer, and/or tax advisor.